Forex Fundamental Analysis

 Types of Analysis

-In forex trading, we can categorize the types of analysis in three main groups: Fundamental Analysis, Technical Analysis and Sentiment Analysis.
+In forex trading, we can categorize the types of analysis into three main groups: Fundamental Analysis, Technical Analysis and Sentiment Analysis.
 All of them have their strengths and weaknesses.
 Most retail traders rely on technical analysis.
 More experienced traders and longer-term investors on the fundamental, and the active traders, day traders love to work with sentiment analysis.

 You don’t need to be on a pro-level on each of them, but understanding the basics, how they vary from another and how to take advantage of each at the right time.
 Doing this will increase your chances of being a successful trader.
 The idea is that each type of analysis is giving you a different perspective of the markets and a different set of tools to use in dealing with different market conditions.